-Enzon Pharmaceuticals Inc. (ENZN), a developer of cancer treatments, said it’s considering selling all or part of the business after billionaire investor Carl Icahn expressed interest in talking to the company.
+Enzon Pharmaceuticals Inc. (ENZN:US), a developer of cancer treatments, said it’s considering selling all or part of the business after billionaire investor Carl Icahn expressed interest in talking to the company.

 Icahn said Nov.
 28 he had informed the company that he wanted to discuss its operations, direction and plans to manage expenses, according to a regulatory filing.
 Icahn’s firm owned 13.3 percent of Enzon shares as of Nov.
 9. Enzon has a treatment for breast and colorectal cancer in the second of three stages of development typically needed to get regulatory approval.